 Farming, grazing and the nearby open cut mines have resulted in native vegetation clearance.
-The minor impacts of the Ashton Coal LW/MW 5 to 9 will not significantly increase the effects of the surrounding native vegetation clearance and associated impacts, particularly given that Bowmans Creek is located over the miniwalls and the Endangered Population is outside of the subsidence impact zone.
+The minor impacts of the Ashton Coal longwall mining operations will not significantly increase the effects of the surrounding native vegetation clearance and associated impacts, particularly given that Bowmans Creek and the Endangered Population of River Red Gums are outside of the subsidence impact zone.